 Lieutenant Walter Tull was sent to the Italian front.
-This was an historic occasion because Tull was the first ever black officer in the British Army.
+This was an historic occasion because Tull is claimed* to be the ever black officer in the British Army.
 He led his men at the Battle of Piave and was mentioned in dispatches for his “gallantry and coolness” under fire.

 Tull stayed in Italy until 1918 when he was transferred to France to take part in the attempt to break through the German lines on the Western Front.
 On 25th March, 1918, 2nd Lieutenant Tull was ordered to lead his men on an attack on the German trenches at Favreuil.
 Soon after entering No Mans Land, Tull was hit by a German bullet.
 Tull was such a popular officer that several of his men made valiant efforts under heavy fire from German machine-guns to bring him back to the British trenches.
 These efforts were in vain as Tull had died soon after being hit.
 He was awarded the British War and Victory Medal and recommended for a Military Cross.

-He was the first British-born black army officer and the first black officer to lead white British troops into battle.
+He is claimed to be the first British-born black army officer and the first black officer to lead white British troops into battle.